Terms and Conditions

 4. lashed directly to shipping container's lashing points.

-As of 2026 OBO is in a ramp up phase investing heavily in the manufacture of it's own specialised steel stillages.
+As of 2026 OBO is in a ramp up phase investing heavily in the manufacture of it's own specialised MTSs.
 OBO intends to provide for the use of it's stillages in all shipments but there are cases where this may not be possible, particularly during ramp up as stillages are still being built.
-The transport method will be detailed in the SMP.

 1. 'Schedule' and 'Buffer'